 It is the intent of this map and chart to illustrate the building types that, in general, tend to predominate within each of the delineated districts.
 However, it is important to understand that there are many exceptions to the rule.
 For example, the very northeast corner of the Central Commercial district features a few older single-family houses, yet the chart reflects Single Family Residential building types as not being a predominant building type within that district.
-Consequently, the determination of whether a particular building type is appropriate for a particular property as new infill development should be made based upon the predominant older existing building types on the block face under consideration.
-Also, this map and chart are unrelated to land uses, but instead address building types.
+Consequently, the determination of whether a particular building type is appropriate for a particular property as new infill development should be made based upon the predominant older existing building types.

 Building Types

-commercial residential
+commercial and mixed use residential

-Sub-Districts and mixed use single-family townhouse multi-family institutional
+Sub-Districts single-family townhouse multi-family institutional

 C-Central Commercial YES NO YES YES YES

 RD-Riverside Drive YES NO YES YES YES

 R-Residential NO YES YES NO YES

 H1-Downtown Historic YES YES YES YES YES

 DH-Dog Hill NO YES NO NO NO

 EH-Emerald Hill NO YES NO NO YES